Based in Australia, Qantas is a member of Oneworld alliance and has a large number of partner airlines that can be utilized for redemptions.

-- Must contain no more than 1 departure from the city or country of first departure on that itinerary (meaning you can’t leave a city/country, travel somewhere else, come back to the same place, and leave from there again).
+- Must contain no more than 1 departure from the city or country of first departure on that itinerary (meaning you can’t leave a city/country, travel somewhere else, come back to the same place, and leave from there again)

-- Total points required will be calculated by considering each segment as a one-way trip or series of one-way trips, and then taking the sum of the points required for each trip on that itinerary.
+- Total points required will be calculated by considering each segment as a one-way trip or series of one-way trips and then taking the sum of the points required for each trip on that itinerary

-- Where mixed class travel is booked on a trip, the points required for that trip will be calculated using the lowest quoted points level of either:
+- Where mixed-class travel is booked on a trip, the points required for that trip will be calculated using the lowest quoted points level of either:

 Oneworld Classic Flight Awards

-- Can only include Oneworld Alliance airlines and not partners
+- Can only include Oneworld alliance airlines and not partners

-- Must be booked with 2 or more Oneworld Alliance airlines other than Qantas
+- Must be booked with 2 or more Oneworld alliance airlines other than Qantas

-- Maximum flight distance is 35,000 miles.
-Longer flights must be booked on a separate itinerary.
+- Maximum flight distance is 35,000 miles; longer flights must be booked on a separate itinerary

 - One-way flights are charged as a round-trip itinerary

-- 5 free stopovers (stops more than 24 hrs) are allowed
+- 5 free stopovers (stops more than 24 hours) are allowed

-- Only 2 transfers (connections less than 24 hrs) are allowed in any single city on the itinerary
+- Only 2 transfers (connections less than 24 hours) are allowed in any single city on the itinerary

 - Open jaws are allowed, but the distance is still included in the reward point zone calculation for that itinerary

-- If mixed class travel is booked, the whole itinerary will be calculated using the highest class booked
+- If mixed-class travel is booked, the whole itinerary will be calculated using the highest class booked

-Fuel Surcharges & Taxes
+Fuel Surcharges and Taxes

 Some partner airlines require fuel charges in addition to the Qantas award cost, and they can be quite significant.
-Partners that impose high fuel charges include British Airways and Iberia Airlines.
+Partners that impose high fuel surcharges include British Airways and Iberia Airlines.
 Qantas imposes its own taxes and fees as well.